Hatha Yoga and your Energy Body

 Hatha Yoga Lineages

-Sivananda Yoga, Ashtanga vinyasa Yoga, Iyengar Yoga, and Vinyasa Krama are four systems of Hatha Yoga taught at La Source.
-Each system has developed through a specific lineage: the first through Sivananda Saraswati of Rishikesh and the last three through Krishnamacharya of Mysore by his disciples Pattabhi Jois, BKS Iyengar and Srivatsa Ramaswami respectively.
+Sivananda Yoga and Ashtanga vinyasa Yoga are two systems of Hatha Yoga taught at La Source.
+Each system has developed through a specific lineage: Sivananda through Sivananda Saraswati of Rishikesh and Ashtanga through Krishnamacharya of Mysore by his disciple Pattabhi Jois.

 When you come to any of our hatha yoga courses, they include the structured posture sequence of that specific hatha system.
 Some include prānāyāma breathing exercises.
 Others may not include prānāyāma as a stand-alone practice but focus your attention to the breath during postures to regulate the prāna and to intensify concentration.
 Some teachers may include meditation.